 Don’t be greedy!
 Because I’m sure you would agree that no amount of greed and potential profit is worth losing all your savings, your home and providing for your loved ones.
 Focus on how to preserve your capital and how you can grow it in a safe and steady way – and not how much you can make in the shortest time possible.

 If you gamble with money you can’t afford to lose, you start to panic when a stock starts going south.
 So even though the stock might be a great investment in the long term, because you can’t emotionally (and financially) stomach the short-term volatility, you are forced to cut your losses.

 Remember, nobody can accurately predict with 100% certainty which direction a stock will go in the short term.
 Not even the most brilliant of investors can predict when the next bull run or market crash will happen.

-So to end this off, don’t invest with money you can’t lose and risk losing everything you have.
+So to end this off, don’t invest money you can’t lose and risk losing everything you have.
 Invest smartly and safely and you’ll know that, despite any temporary setbacks, you’re still on course to building a lifetime of wealth for you and your loved ones.

 Well a good one to read, is there any desperado one out there whom borrowed the money from bank to put them all into investment, that’s ridiculous.. and too risky